raoguchi/dsc106-wi24/tech_support.md

 ## Introduction

 Labs and projects in DSC 106 are mostly coding assignments, so it's important to make sure that your computing environment is set up properly.
-You will need to use `DataHub` for the first assignment.
+You will need to use `DataHub` for the first lab.
 You will need `Git`, `VSCode`, and `Node` to complete all other labs and projects.

 ---

 ## Lab1: Working using DataHub

 You will use DataHub for the first lab assignment.

 There are servers available to use at [datahub.ucsd.edu](datahub.ucsd.edu).
 These are a lot like the